 Tallinex’s PAMM system provides Money Managers with the ability to trade your account, but without having (or needing) direct access to it.
 As the account owner, you will often (though not always) have direct access to your account, allowing you to monitor trades in real time.
 Regardless, you will receive a Daily Statement by email that shows the account activity for that day and provides a more permanent record of trades placed.

 You can therefore confidently assign your fund to be invested as a managed account with the Money Manager of your choice, secure in the knowledge that only you, the account owner, may withdraw funds.

 Think of it as auto-trading by Professional Money Managers, with results audited by Tallinex.

 #11.
 If you had some advice for someone aspiring to be a professional forex trader, what would you tell them?

 Within a year after starting Tallinex Terry and his team had already amassed 10,000 clients!
-This success is evident of the fact that they stay true and transparent to their clients and put them first.
-Tallinex is a true ECN broker and I know most traders love ECN brokers so they don’ have to deal with market makers.
+This success is evident in the fact that they stay true and transparent to their clients and put them first.
+Tallinex is a true ECN broker and I know most traders love ECN brokers so they don’t have to deal with market makers.

 Tallinex currently has a workforce of about 20 and operates from Saint Vincent and the Grenadines but with support personnel based in Tallinn, Estonia.